andrew-malikov/computer-graphics/README.md

 ## Bugs

-- The preview does not display any changes.
+- The preview does not display any changes
-- Deleting events from the layer does not work